-Even with a properly drafted employment contract, a nonresident can still find himself facing an FTB residency audit if his choice of living accommodations is not well thought-out.
+Even with a properly drafted employment contract, nonresidents can still find themselves facing an FTB residency audit if their choice of living accommodations is not well thought-out.

-In a perfect world, the nonresident will not give up his residence in his home state.
+In a perfect world, the nonresident temporary worker will not give up his residence in his home state.
 That may be easier said than done if the project is going to last more than a few months.
 And that’s especially true if the taxpayer only rents in his home state, which is common among younger employees.
 Maintaining two households may be financially prohibitive.
 But if it’s not, it should be pursued.
 There are costs and inconveniences in maintaining nonresidency status while having significant contacts with California.
 This is one of them.

 But even if you have to give up your home-state residence, that doesn’t automatically make you a resident of California as long as it is clear your stay here is temporary.
 The way to signal that is to avoid a long-term lease for your California accommodations.
-In a perfect world, you should stay in a hotel, but again, that might not be practical if the contract last for a long period.
+In a perfect world, you should stay in a hotel, but again, that might not be practical if the contract lasts for more than a few months.
 In that case, a short-term or month-to-month rental should used.
 Some firms, especially in the IT industry, offer short-term living accommodations for temporary workers.
 If they do, take the offer.

 Plan Your Contacts

-Along with the living accommodations comes a whole host of contacts you need to plan for: what vehicle to use, where to tell your employer to send your tax documents such as W-2s, where to store your furniture and furnishings if you give up your home residence, where to vote, what bank to use, how your social media reports your new job.
+Along with the living accommodations comes a whole host of contacts you need to plan for: what vehicle to use, where to tell your employer to send your tax documents such as W-2s, where to store your furniture and furnishings if you give up your home-state accommodations, where to vote, what bank to use, how your social media reports your new job.
 These should be dealt with systematically and not left to chance.
 Remember, the FTB looks at all the facts and circumstances, all the contacts you have with California and other states to determine residency status, not just one thing or another.

 What happens next?

 While working in California you will ordinarily be subject to the withholding and payroll taxes facing any resident employed in California.
 You’ll file a nonresident California tax return in April of the next year (a Form 540NR), or October if you file for an extension.
 If all goes well, the FTB will accept your nonresident status and you won’t hear from them again.
-If, however, they send you a notice asking for documents or information about your residency, at that point you should seek tax counsel.
+If, however, they send you a notice asking for documents or information about your claim of nonresidency, at that point you should seek tax counsel.